Board

 Manager Engagement Committee

-The committee’s purpose is to monitor Morrison & Co's performance and ensure it complies with the management agreement.
+The committee’s purpose is to monitor Morrison performance and ensure it complies with the management agreement.

-This committee also manages any potential conflicts between the interests of Infratil shareholders and Morrison & Co.
-For example, a proposed investment joint venture between Infratil and other Morrison & Co clients could create a conflict of interest when agreeing the terms of governance arrangements.
+This committee also manages any potential conflicts between the interests of Infratil shareholders and Morrison.
+For example, a proposed investment joint venture between Infratil and other Morrison clients could create a conflict of interest when agreeing the terms of governance arrangements.

 The Board realises that:

-- the interests of Infratil shareholders and Morrison & Co may conflict
+- the interests of Infratil shareholders and Morrison may conflict

-- the Board must be aware of, and assess, possible conflicts between Infratil’s capital structure and strategies, and resulting potential Morrison & Co revenue.
+- the Board must be aware of, and assess, possible conflicts between Infratil’s capital structure and strategies, and resulting potential Morrison revenue.

 The committee may only be made up of independent directors, and must have at least three members.
-The current committee is made up of six members:
+The current committee is made up of four members:

 - Kirsty Mactaggart — chair